prowide/prowide-iso20022/README.md

 ### Dependencies

-This project depends on https://github.com/prowide/prowide-core The dependency is explicit in the pom so Maven/Gradle should resolve it.
+This project depends on https://github.com/prowide/prowide-core

 The project also needs the **javax.xml.bind** in runtime.
 Until Java 8 this package is part of the JDK.
 If you use **Java above 8** you might need to activate the required modules in the JDK; or add these dependencies (or an equivalent implementation) to your application: